portworx/px-docs/cloudsnaps.md

 ```

 This command is used to backup a single volume to the configured cloud provider through credential command line.
-This command decides to take full or incremental backup depending on the existing backups for the volume.
+This command decides whether to take a full or incremental backup depending on the existing backups for the volume.
-If it is the first backup for the volume it takes full backup of the volume.
-If its not the first backup, it takes incremental backup from the previous full/incremental backup.
+If it is the first backup for the volume it takes a full backup of the volume.
+If its not the first backup, it takes an incremental backup from the previous full/incremental backup.

 ```
 pxctl cloudnsap backup volume1 --cred-uuid 82998914-5245-4739-a218-3b0b06160332
 ```

-User can force the full backup any time by giving option --full.
+Users can force the full backup any time by giving the --full option.
-If only one credential is configured, then it may be skipped on command line.
+If only one credential is configured, then it may be skipped on the command line.

 Here are a few steps to perform cloud backups successfully

-* List the available volumes to choose the volume to backup
+* List all the available volumes to choose the volume to backup

 ```
 pxctl volume list